SURGICAL TREATMENT OF MELANOMA

 SLNB is generally not performed by dermatologic surgeons in the United States.

 Melanoma is the most lethal form of skin cancer.
 In 2016, there were an estimated 76,380 new cases (21.8 per 100,000) and 10,130 deaths (2.7 per 100,000) from the disease in the United States.1 The annual incidence is projected to increase to 230,000 by 2030, due to several factors including better detection and reporting, an aging population, and continued high-risk behaviors.2 Innovations in targeted molecular and immunotherapies have advanced our ability to treat disseminated disease, though surgery remains the mainstay of curative therapy for patients with early-stage melanoma.
-Over the last several decades, melanoma ...
+Over the last ...